kiparisas12689/Deep-Learning-Task-2/README.md

 5. evaluation,
 6. single-example demo inference.

+### Gemma 3 Workflow

+Open:

+- [main_gemma3.ipynb]

+Run the notebook from top to bottom to reproduce the Gemma 3 experiments and evaluation metrics.

 ## Outputs

-The notebook saves artifacts in:
+The notebooks save artifacts in:

 - [outputs]

-Important output files:
+Important output files include:

-- saved LoRA adapter model
+- saved model/adapters,
-- test predictions
+- test predictions,
-- evaluation report
+- evaluation reports,
+- generated metrics.

 ## Notes

-This project was simplified toward the end to focus on a single notebook workflow.
+This project was simplified toward the end to focus on reproducible notebook-based workflows.
 Earlier heavier model experiments are no longer required for the final setup.

-If you use a stronger setup you can increase:
+If you use a stronger hardware setup, you can increase:

 - epochs,
 - number of training samples,
+- model size,
-- or model size.
+- or hyperparameter search complexity.